bytefunc/react-resize-layout/README.md

 # react-resize-layout

-This react component resizes the layout size of HTML using a handle
+This react component resize the layout of HTML using a handle

 ## Demo